kvshud/AG_SS25/README.md

 # Schedule

-The classes are at de Bartolo Hall 242 from 2-3:15 PM on Mondays and Wednesdays.
+The classes are at Hayes-Healy 127 from 2-3:15 PM on Mondays and Wednesdays.

 # Lecture Notes